Gaya/resume/README.md

 _June 2015 - Present (Deurne, The Netherlands)_

-Drammit App Development and Freelance projects.
+App Development and Freelance projects.

 ---

 ### JouwWeb
-_**JavaScript Developer**_
+_**Lead JavaScript Developer**_

-_April 2016 - Present (Eindhoven, The Netherlands)_
+_April 2016 - August 2017 (Eindhoven, The Netherlands)_

-Working on improving and expanding the JouwWeb application.
-Mostly JavaScript, using a React and Redux stack.
+Lead JavaScript developer for [JouwWeb](https://www.jouwweb.nl).
+A WYSIWYG DIY website builder based in the Netherlands.
+Using a React and Redux stack, but also refactoring and managing older jQuery like legacy code.
 Experience migrating an old ES5, Grunt, RequireJS project to Webpack, Babel, ES6+.

 ---